Skip to content

 Once the tag is pushed, GitHub Actions automatically:

-7. Creates draft GitHub Release with artifacts and release notes
+7. Publishes the GitHub Release (non-draft) with artifacts and release notes.

 Verification